.45 ACP Ammo

 Jacketed Hollow Point

-The jacketed hollow point (JHP) is the bullet best suited for defensive purposes.
-The bullet consists of a lead core encased in a copper (or other) jacket like the FMJ bullet…the difference is that the nose, or tip, of the bullet is left uncovered so that soft lead is exposed.
-This theoretically causes the bullet to upset when it hits the target.
-The bullet deforms, with the jacket and core splitting and peeling back in a flower-petal fasion.
+The jacketed hollow point (JHP) is the type of bullet most suited for defensive use.
+It features a lead core encased in a copper (or other metal) jacket, similar to an FMJ bullet, but with the key difference that the nose of the bullet is left uncovered, exposing the soft lead.
+This design allows the bullet to expand upon impact, with the jacket and core splitting and peeling back like flower petals.

 JSP vs JHP Bullet